brianbartilet/harqis-core/README.md

       ```

 **Configuration**:
    - A configuration requirement is needed to run the apps integrated into the framework.
-Create a `apps_config.yaml` file in the root directory and add the following:
+Replace or update the `apps_config.yaml` file in the root directory and add the following:
       ```yaml
       CELERY_TASKS:
         application_name: 'workflow-harqis'